demisto/content/Packs/Iboss/Integrations/Iboss/README.md

 #### Human Readable Output

->URL added successfully.
+>`iboss.com` successfully added to policy 1 allow list.

 ### iboss-add-entity-to-block-list
 ***
-Adds domains, IPs, and/or URLs to a block list
+Adds domains, IPs, and/or URLs to a block list.

 #### Base Command